 The Suunto Core has significant benefits but like anything also has disadvantages.
 One drawback to the Suunto Core is its display screen because it is pretty dim and becomes so makes it difficult to read at night.
 However, because it is powered by the CR2032 battery, the watch has long battery life.
 The Suunto Core includes more than the average watch with a compass, barometer and a weather indicator, which is designed to assist you with tracking potentially lousy weather conditions and locate where you are in the outdoors while hiking.
 It’s sporty, it’s smart, and it’s packed with features, but has this outdoorsy watch from Suunto got the legs for navigation?
 While Lacking GPS, the Suunto Core immediately takes the path of smart sports watches – but remains a reliable, easy to use and highly accurate watch for skiers and hikers.

 The Suunto Core Is Waterproof

-The Suunto Core is a good choice for diving and snorkeling enthusiast alike because it is waterproof and so when you dive in the water with this watch, your watch will not be destroyed.
-This also critical in those underwater military missions.
+The Suunto Core is an excellent choice for diving and snorkeling enthusiast alike because it is waterproof and so when you dive in the water with this watch, your watch will not be destroyed.
+This is also critical in those underwater military missions.

 The Suunto Core watch could be found on the market for around $229 more or less.
-This watch may seem a little bit expensive for some people, it fairly priced when you consider the features it has such as the compass, altimeter and barometer as well as an alarm and timer, making it a totally waterproof and reasonably attractive military watch.
+This watch may seem a little bit expensive for some people, it reasonably priced when you consider the features it has such as the compass, altimeter, and barometer as well as an alarm and timer, making it a totally waterproof and reasonably attractive military watch.

 Advanced Military features